New Tools, New Needs

 The space also has specific widgets to display data, such as financial results.
 The portal was designed to have an iGoogle or NetVibes feel, so that it would be versatile and easy for everyone to use.

-A Platform Approach
+An Open Source Platform Approach

 In the beginning phases of the project, strategic choices about how to develop the system were on the table.
 One option was to use traditional Java portals, like Liferay or JBoss Portal, and integrate document management functionalities into them.
 Another option was to base the system on pure web portal technology.
 The final choice centered on the robust, extensible, open Nuxeo Platform to store and manage documents and personal workspaces, and integrate OpenSocial to create a dashboard.